MarcSkovMadsen/awesome-analytics-apps-template/README.md

 The best practice is to run `invoke test.all` and fix all errors before mergin to your MASTER branch and deploying.
 That will help you develop a Panel site which works and is long term maintainable.

-## Remember to Update the Package Requirements

-Please note that if you add new features to the the project that depends on one or more not already required Python packages, then those requirements should be added manually to the the relevant file in the `requirements` folder.

-## Build and Publish

-We use Azure DevOps for build and deployment.
-You can use find the pipelines [here](https://dev.azure.com/dongenergy-p/TradingAnalytics/_build?definitionScope=%5Cus-trading).

 ## Docker

 The **build process** consist of building 3 images